Mario Suárez (footballer)

-Mario Suárez Mata ([ˈmaɾjo ˈswaɾeθ ˈmata]; born 24 February 1987) is a Spanish professional footballer who plays for Rayo Vallecano as a defensive midfielder.
+Mario Suárez Mata ([ˈmaɾjo ˈswaɾeθ ˈmata]; born 24 February 1987) is a Spanish former professional footballer who played as a defensive midfielder.

-He amassed La Liga totals of 234 matches and 14 goals over 12 seasons, representing mainly in the competition Atlético Madrid and winning six major titles with the club, including the 2014 national championship and the 2012 Europa League.
+He amassed La Liga totals of 236 matches and 14 goals over 13 seasons, representing mainly in the competition Atlético Madrid and winning six major titles with the club, including the 2014 national championship and the 2012 Europa League.

 Suarez played 38 times for Spain at youth level, making his debut for the full side in 2013.

 Club career

 Atlético Madrid

 A product of Atlético Madrid's youth system, Suárez was born in Alcobendas, Madrid.
 He first appeared with the first team on 6 November 2005, playing four minutes in a 0–0 draw at Sevilla FC and going on to make a further three La Liga appearances during the season, including two 90-minute games.

-From 2006 to 2008, Suárez served two Segunda División loan stints, being an important element in Real Valladolid's 2007 top flight return and spending his second year at RC Celta de Vigo.
+From 2006 to 2008, Suárez served two Segunda División loan stints, being an important element in Real Valladolid's 2007 top-flight return and spending his second year at RC Celta de Vigo.
 In August 2008 he was purchased by RCD Mallorca, signing a four-year deal that left Atlético the possibility of reacquiring the player.

-After two seasons appearing regularly (in the second, he scored five goals in 34 matches to help the Balearic Islands side qualify for the UEFA Europa League), the rebuy clause was activated, and Suárez returned to the Colchoneros.
+After two seasons appearing regularly – in the second, he scored five goals in 34 matches to help the Balearic Islands side qualify for the UEFA Europa League – the rebuy clause was activated and Suárez returned to the Colchoneros.
 In his debut campaign in his second spell, he battled for first-choice status at holding midfielder with Brazilian Paulo Assunção.
 He netted his first official goal for the club on 10 April 2011, in a 3–0 home win against Real Sociedad.

 On 10 August 2014, Suárez was knocked unconscious in a friendly against VfL Wolfsburg, after teammate Cristian Ansaldi's hip hit his head.
 He suffered a "traumatic brain injury" and stayed for treatment in Germany, while the rest of the team returned to Spain.
 However, on 19 August, he played the entire first leg of the Supercopa de España, a 1–1 draw away to Real Madrid.

-Suárez scored his second competitive goal of 2014–15 on 17 March 2015, through a 27th-minute deflected effort for the only goal against Bayer 04 Leverkusen in the UEFA Champions League's round-of-16.
+Suárez scored his second competitive goal of 2014–15 on 17 March 2015, through a 27th-minute deflected effort for the only goal against Bayer 04 Leverkusen in the UEFA Champions League's round of 16.
 He also converted his penalty shootout attempt, in an eventual 3–2 win.

 Fiorentina

 On 24 July 2015, Suárez signed for Serie A club ACF Fiorentina, with Stefan Savić moving in the opposite direction.
-He appeared in only 13 competitive games during his six-month tenure, his maiden league appearance occurring on 23 August in a 2–0 home victory over A.C.
-Milan (23 minutes played).
+He appeared in only 13 competitive games during his six-month tenure, his maiden league appearance occurring on 23 August in a 2–0 home victory over AC Milan (23 minutes played).

 Suárez's sole goal for the Viola came on 1 November 2015, in a 4–1 rout of Frosinone Calcio.